center-for-threat-informed-defense/adversary_emulation_library/micro_emulation_plans/src/data_exfil/README.md

 ### Detection

 Detecting data theft in aggregate may be challenging, as many of the relevant actions are otherwise benign and potentially high volume.
-Decomposing the compound behavior into individual technique may reveal actionable defensive opportunities, such as:
+Decomposing the compound behavior into individual techniques may reveal actionable defensive opportunities, such as:

 - Abnormal [file access patterns](https://github.com/center-for-threat-informed-defense/adversary_emulation_library/tree/master/micro_emulation_plans/src/file_access#detection), especially high volumes targeting potentially sensitive data
 - Execution of processes (e.g., `WinRAR.exe`) as well as creation of files (e.g., `.zip`) associated with creating data archives